-Three local agencies -- the Lincoln/Lancaster County Health Department, the Omaha Air Quality Control, and the Douglas County Health Department, have accepted through contract with the NDEQ, responsibility for various facets of the program.
+Three local agencies -- the Lincoln/Lancaster County Health Department, the Omaha Air Quality Control, and the Douglas County Health Department, have accepted through contract with the NDEE, responsibility for various facets of the program.
 These responsibilities include air quality monitoring, planning, permitting and enforcement within their areas of jurisdiction.

-* This Page contains links to Non-NDEQ websites, these links will open in a New Tab or Window
+* This webpage contains links to Non-NDEE websites, these links will open in a new tab or window